 Cardiac Ablation Surgery

-North Shore patients considering cardiac ablation for atrial fibrillation (AFib) or another type of arrhythmia treatment find excellent options for cardiac ablation surgery at the NSMC Heart Center of North Shore Medical Center.
+North Shore patients considering cardiac ablation for atrial fibrillation (AFib) or another type of arrhythmia treatment find excellent options for cardiac ablation surgery at the Heart Center of Salem Hospital.
+Salem Hospital is a member of Mass General Brigham.

 The cardiac ablation procedure is often recommended for patients experiencing heart arrhythmia – abnormal rate or rhythm of heartbeat.
 Cardiac ablation for AFib is now a viable alternative to long-term medication, and is revolutionizing management of cardiac arrhythmias.